 In connection with the change of control of our company that resulted from Nistec's acquisition of a controlling stake in our company, Israeli law requires us to obtain a new business permit in order to continue operating our business.
-We have submitted an application for this permit, but we have not yet received the new permit.
-The new permit is expected to be subject to certain conditions, especially conditions imposed by the Israeli Ministry for Environmental Protection.
+We received a temporary permit until January 2019.
+The temporary permit contains certain conditions, including conditions imposed by the Israeli Ministry for Environmental Protection, and a building permit, which includes additional conditions, which we are required to comply with as a condition for its renewal.
 Compliance with these conditions may be costly.
 If we are unable to comply with such requirements, certain sanctions may be imposed, including significant fines and possibly an order shutting down the factory.